 The lower Coquitlam River flows 17 km from the base of Coquitlam Dam to its confluence with the Fraser River.
 The stream was first dammed in 1903.
 The present dam dates from 1914.
-As part of Coquitlam-Buntzen Water Use Plan completed in 2003 (LB1 WUP; BC Hydro 2003a), flows in the lower Coquitlam River are regulated through the Coquitlam Dam's low-level outlet gates that release flows from Coquitlam Reservoir.
-The Coquitlam Reservoir also supplies drinking water for the Greater Vancouver Regional District (Metro Vancouver) and water for power generation via a diversion tunnel to Buntzen Lake.
+As part of LB1 WUP (BC Hydro 2003a), flows in the lower Coquitlam River are regulated through the Coquitlam Dam's low-level outlets that release flows from Coquitlam Reservoir.
+The Coquitlam Reservoir also supplies drinking water for the Greater Vancouver Regional District (GVRD) and water for power via a diversion tunnel to Buntzen Lake.

-Typical of lotic habitats downstream of dams, spawning and rearing habitat in the lower Coquitlam River (hereafter referred to as simply the Coquitlam River) has been impacted over the last hundred years by reduced gravel recruitment from upstream sources and increased sedimentation due to reduced peak flows (NHC, 2001).
-Several adjacent gravel pit operations adjacent to Coquitlam River also contribute large amounts of fine sediment directly to the stream.
+Typical of lotic habitats downstream of dams, spawning and rearing habitat in the lower Coquitlam River (hereafter referred to as the Coquitlam River) has been impacted over the last hundred years by reduced gravel recruitment from upstream sources and increased sedimentation due to reduced peak flows (NHC 2001).
+Several gravel pit operations adjacent to Coquitlam River also contribute large amounts of fine sediment directly to the system.
 Other impacts are typical of urban streams, and include extensive channelization and dyke construction, road and bridge crossings, alteration of natural drainage patterns and discharge of pollutants.
-Peak, post-dam flows in Coquitlam River can exceed 200 cms (Water Survey of Canada, Station 08MH141).
+Peak, postdam flows in Coquitlam River can exceed 200 cms (Water Survey of Canada, Station 08MH141).
 Prior to June 1997, flow releases from the dam ranged from 0.06 to 0.5 cms (not including occasional spill events).
-From 1997 to October 2008, minimum flow releases were increased to 0.8 to 1.4 cms, depending on the time of year.
-This represents the Treatment 1 flow regime of two fish valves fully open, and is the baseline for this adaptive management study.
+From 1997 to October 2008, minimum flow releases were increased to a range of 0.8 to 1.4 cms, depending on the time of year.
+This represents the Treatment 1 regime of two fish valves fully open, and is the baseline for this adaptive management study.

 The Treatment 2 flow regime (i.e., Coquitlam River CQD LLOG3 knife gate) was initiated on October 22, 2008, with seasonal target flow releases from Coquitlam Dam ranging from 1.1 to 6.1 cms (Table 1.1).
 After the knife gate was put into operation, BC Hydro personnel conducted measurements of actual flows during the spring and summer of 2009, and these were compared to modeled flows to verify the theoretical discharge rating curve through the various flow ranges.
-These measurements indicated that actual flows were consistently higher than predicted ones expected (2 cms higher on average than seasonal target releases, Table 1.1).
-During August and early September, 2009, BC Hydro's Engineering Group worked on updating the flow rating curve for the new gate.
+These measurements indicated that actual flows were consistently higher than predicted (2 cms higher on average than seasonal target releases, Table 1.1).
+During August and early September, 2009, BC Hydro's Engineering Group worked on updating the flow rating curve for the new gate facility.
 Once sufficient data was collected, the discharge rating curve was adjusted and brought into service on September 15, 2009.
 With respect to the flow experiment then, 2009 was not strictly representative of Treatment 2.
 However, given the planned 9-year duration of Treatment 2, this is not likely to have a significant impact on the comparison of the two treatment periods.

-The Coquitlam River historically supported all six Pacific salmon, as well as cutthroat trout (Oncorhynchus clarki), which are still present at low numbers, and Dolly Varden (Salvelinus malma) char, which appear to have been extirpated.
-Dam construction resulted in the extirpation of an anadromous stock of summer sockeye (Oncorhynchus nerka), but this species stills exists in Coquitlam Reservoir in its resident form (kokanee).
-Other species inhabiting Coquitlam River below the dam include longnose dace (Rhinichthys cataractae), prickly sculpin (Cottus asper), Redside shiner (Richardsonius balteatus) Pacific lamprey (Entosphenus tridentatus), and three-spine stickleback (Gasterosteous aculeatus).
+The Coquitlam River historically supported all six Pacific salmon, as well as Cutthroat Trout (Oncorhynchus clarki), which are still present at low numbers, and Dolly Varden (Salvelinus malma) char, which appear to have been extirpated.
+Dam construction resulted in the extirpation of an anadromous stock of summer Sockeye Salmon (Oncorhynchus nerka), but this species stills exists in Coquitlam Reservoir in its resident form (Kokanee).
+Other species inhabiting Coquitlam River below the dam include Longnose Dace (Rhinichthys cataractae), Prickly Sculpin (Cottus asper), Redside Shiner (Richardsonius balteatus) Pacific Lamprey (Entosphenus tridentatus), and Three-Spine Stickleback (Gasterosteous aculeatus).